-UW-Oshkosh's Abby Menting and Claire Petrus both homered in the opener, but Wartburg College (Iowa) went on to sweep a doubleheader against the nationally ranked Titan softball team Sunday (March 24) in Waverly, Iowa.
+UW-Oshkosh's Abby Menting and Claire Petrus both homered in the opener, but Wartburg College (Iowa) went on to sweep a softball doubleheader against the nationally ranked Titans Sunday (March 24) in Waverly, Iowa.

 Wartburg College (13-5), playing its first home games of the year, defeated UW-Oshkosh by scores of 13-5 and 11-3.
-Both games were halted after five innings due to the eight-run rule.
+Both contests were halted after five innings due to the eight-run rule.

-UW-Oshkosh (4-4), ranked 20th in the NCAA Division III by the National Fastpitch Coaches Association, held leads in both contests Sunday before the Knights stormed back to erase a 5-2 deficit in the first game and 2-0 during the second contest.
+UW-Oshkosh (4-4), ranked 20th in the NCAA Division III by the National Fastpitch Coaches Association, held leads in both contests Sunday before the Knights stormed back to erase a 5-2 deficit in the first game and 2-0 during the second.

 The Knights outhit the Titans, 26-16, on the day.
 Seven of Wartburg College's hits went for extra bases.